-Dr. Weinstock provides this dental service to his patients that need it.
+Dr. Weinstock provides this dental service to his patients who need it.
 Occasionally, a tooth cracks or breaks because of tooth decay, teeth grinding, an accident, or other reasons.
 If your dentist cannot repair the damage with other methods, you may need a crown to protect the tooth.

 Types of Dental Crowns

 With traditional crowns, your dentist will place a porcelain “tooth” that covers a metal cap on top of a tooth remnant.
 While this method is good for restoring strength and structure to damaged teeth, the edge of the metal cap can show at the gum line.
-This is not preferable for many of our patients who want their smile to appear natural.
+This is not preferable for many patients who want their smile to appear natural.

-Dr. Weinstock will custom-make your all-ceramic crown to compliment the color, size, shape, and texture of your other teeth.
+Dr. Weinstock will custom-make your all-ceramic crown to complement the color, size, shape, and texture of your other teeth.
 His precision and attention to detail ensure natural-looking results.
 You may even forget which teeth have crowns on them.

-About Dental Crowns Process
+About the Dental Crowns Process

 Examination